TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 ---
 ## Aug 21

+### Notes on Transductive Investigations.
+- All-correct.
+These appear to rarely be transductive.
+- Train-perfect, test all incorrect: These appear to nearly always be transductive.
+- Test-perfect, partial-train: Possibly these are mostly non-transductive, and help to increase the oracle/weighted score above all-train-correct.
+- Train-partial: These often appear to be transductive.

 ### Test out logging by running on local.db with openrouter with oss 120b and the missing solutions dataset

 ```bash